Alaska Laws and Incentives

 Electric Vehicle (EV) Rebate – Alaska Power and Telephone (AP&T)

-Plug-In Electric Vehicle (PEV) Time-of-Use (TOU) Rate – Alaska Electric Light & Power (AELP)
+Electric Vehicle (EV) Time-of-Use (TOU) Rate – Alaska Electric Light & Power (AELP)

-AELP offers a TOU rate to residential customers that own or lease PEVs with batteries greater than 16 kilowatts.
+AELP offers a TOU rate to residential customers that own or lease EVs with batteries greater than 16 kilowatts.
 For more information, see the AELP Electric Vehicle website.

 Laws and Regulations